DanHalford/SanxPublicHolidays/README.md

 To deploy the solution into your Azure tenancy, you must do the following:
 1. Create an application registration in Entra ID with the following API permissions:
    - **Calendars.ReadWrite**: Allows the app to read and write events in user calendars.
-   - **MailboxSettings.Read**: Allows the app to read all users' full profiles.
+   - **MailboxSettings.Read**: Allows the app to read all users' mailbox settings.
+Required to determine the user mailbox time zone.
    - **User.Read.All**: Allows the app to read directory data.
 1. Create a client secret for the application registration.
 Make a note of the Application (client) ID, Directory (tenant) ID and the client secret; you'll need them later.
 1. Create a new Azure Function App in the Azure portal.
 I would recommend using the Consumption plan for this solution; it's probably not something that will be running all day, every day.